theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

-To access the extraction settings, click }**Extraction Settings** in the main window of the component.
+To access the extraction settings, click **Extraction Settings** in the main window of the component.
 The window “DeltaQ Settings” opens.
 The window contains two tabs:

 {% if page.product == "xtract-is" %}